fd0/uens/README.md

 # chown root:root /usr/bin/uens-{send,listen}
 # chmod 755 /usr/bin/uens-{send,listen}
 ```

+The script can be configured by writing values for the environment variables
+used to `/etc/default/uens`.

 For example, catching dock/undock events on a Lenovo Thinkpad X220 can be
 processed by creating the following files: